 - Acute and chronic leukemia.

 - Ewing's sarcoma.

 - Langerhans cell histiocytosis.

 - Other pediatric tumors and cancers.

 Children's Hospital is an active member of Children's Oncology Group (COG), an organization dedicated to studying childhood cancers.
 The team's commitment to clinical research has ranked the program as one of the top 10 in enrollments for clinical trials.
-In fact, the MACC Fund Center for Cancer and Blood Disorders was named a Phase 1 Center by the COG.
+In fact, the MACC Fund Center was named a Phase 1 Center by the COG.
 This designation allows children to benefit from early phase clinical research trials to explore new therapies for childhood cancer.

 The Musculoskeletal Oncology Clinic enhances the care of children and young adults with primary bone and soft tissue tumors in a multidisciplinary setting.